CABARETE KITESURFING HOLIDAYS

 The row of diverse bars along Cabarete beach always offers evening entertainment.
 Friday night is the most popular night for partying, with most of the drinks offers rolling.
 The standard of food is superb, especially the seafood.
 Between the restaurants on the beach and the others in Cabarete, you will find a real diversity of food brought in from people all around the world, German speciality meat dishes, to Venezuelan Arepas, your bound to find something new to try.

-Cabarete is ideal if you have kids, especially in the summer months as there is very little shore-break and kids camps along the beach which introduce your kids to a variety of Watersports, the only one being excluded is Kitesurfing, but do include Windsurfing, Paddle Boarding, Body Boarding, Sailing, Kayaking, and more.
+Cabarete is ideal if you have kids, especially in the summer months as there are many kids camps along the beach which introduce your kids to a variety of watersports including; windsurfing, paddle boarding, body boarding, sailing, and kayaking.
 So you will never have to worry about the whole family being entertained.